 There are many treatment facilities, addiction specialists and recovery practitioners who believe the 12-Step program is the only way to go.
 But, if so-called holy wars have taught us anything, it’s that a single way of doing things doesn’t work for everyone.
 And, just because people are willing to fight for their chosen way, that doesn’t mean someone else is going to accept and embrace it, or even benefit from it.
 More importantly, to force it will likely end in oppression and destruction.

 The fact is, we are all different.
-Our cognitions, feelings and lifestyles are as diverse as our cultures, languages, races and religions.
+Our cognitions, feelings, and lifestyles are as diverse as our cultures, languages, races, and religions.
 Therefore, we simply do not adhere to or align with the same methods of healing and recovery.

 In fact, what may be a miraculous recovery program for one individual could prove disastrous for another.

 For instance, the 12-Step program is based on the Big Book, which was written by two white American Protestant males.
 Of course, that fact doesn’t discount the literature or its relevance and proven success in helping those who are struggling with addiction.
-However, it does point to the clear lack of perspective or cultural consideration.
+However, it does point to a clear lack of perspective or cultural consideration.

 When gender and culture are not accounted for, the 12-Step program can inadvertently do more harm than good.
-The unintended yet further disempowering nature of the language – i.e., powerless over ones addiction – as well as any religious and gender- or culture-specific wording or context can trigger core issues and, eventually, relapse.
+The unintended yet further disempowering nature of the language – i.e., powerless over one's addiction – as well as any religious and gender- or culture-specific wording or context can trigger core issues and, eventually, relapse.

 Additionally, some individuals are turned off by the presumed cult-like functionality of 12-Step groups.
 Though the repetitiveness, rules and regulations, religious nature and ritualistic components of some meetings are necessary for the successful recovery of some, these are potential triggers for those who have been victims of religious abuse.
 And, of course, non-believers are certainly quick to walk away.